Table of contents

 Mulberry trees are fairly hardy.
 However, in Australia they can suffer from two main diseases, fungal leaf spot and bacterial leaf spot.
 Accordingly, neem oil is a good organic pesticide and fungicide that you can apply to your plants.

-When to plant mulberry tree Australia
+When to Plant Mulberry Tree Australia

 The best time to plant a mulberry tree in the tropics is at the start of the wet season.
 This way the rain will do a lot of the watering work for you as the plant becomes established.
 Once your mulberry is well settled in you should not be required to water until the big wet is over.